 Standard Error & Confidence Interval

 Mean is probably the most widely used point estimate, but it alone only conveys parts of the story.
 Another thing we would like to know is how good/accurate this estimate is.
-Standard error and confidence interval (CI) could be used to answer this question.
+Standard error and confidence interval (CI) can be used to answer this question.

-¶Multiple sampling
+§Multiple sampling

 Given a population, one would create M samples of size N, and calculate the mean for each sample (over N sample points).
-With this M means, one can calculate its mean, and standard deviation; this mean is the mean estimate of the population, and the standard deviation is the standard error.
+With this M means, one can calculate its mean and standard deviation; this mean is the mean estimate of the population, and the standard deviation is the standard error.
 (Yes, standard error is a form of standard deviation.)
 With this M means, one can calculate the confidence interval using percentile method, identifying the interval containing 95% data points in the middle basically.

-¶Bootstrapping single sample
+§Bootstrapping single sample

-¶Matlab/Octave Code
+§Matlab/Octave Code

 Code for two approaches is shown below.
 The population follows normal distribution (0, 1), so std_1

-, the standard deviation of the first sample is
+, the standard

-~1.
-For samples of size 100, standard error is ~0.1; for samples of size 400, standard error is ~0.05.
-The relation is not accidental; standard error
+deviation of the first sample, is ~1.
+For samples of size 100, standard error is ~0.1; for samples of size 400, standard

-.
-Since both standard error and confidence interval reflects the accuracy, they share the same relation; CI length decreases
+confidence interval reflects the accuracy, they share the same relation: CI length decreases by 1/sqrt(N)

 1 | % just to convince octave that this is a local function |